bio-tools/biohackathon2022/paper/paper.md

 # Methods

-To facilitate the analysis of the data extracted from the Tools Ecosystem and other resources, we decided to make them available in a SPARQL endpoint, a solution that enables the querying of RDF resources.
+To facilitate the analysis of the data extracted from the Tools Ecosystem and other resources, we decided to make them available in a SPARQL endpoint using the [GraphDB commercial software](https://graphdb.ontotext.com/), a solution that enables the querying of RDF resources.
 The various resources uploaded to a GraphDB-based SPARQL endpoint include:

-- the EDAM ontology [@usesDataFrom:jon_ison_2020_3899895], available in its development version at https://raw.githubusercontent.com/edamontology/edamontology/main/EDAM_dev.owl.
+* the EDAM ontology [@usesDataFrom:jon_ison_2020_3899895], available in its development version on the [EDAM GitHub repository](https://raw.githubusercontent.com/edamontology/edamontology/e7260a4220234d10829eaf6e070804c18def795e/EDAM_dev.owl).
-- the bio.tools contents [@usesDataFrom:Ison2019], available on the Tools Platform Ecosystem git repository as a Turtle-formatted BioSchemas [@usesMethodIn:gray2017bioschemas] file at https://raw.githubusercontent.com/bio-tools/content/master/datasets/bioschemas-dump.ttl.
+* the bio.tools contents [@usesDataFrom:Ison2019], available on the Tools Platform Ecosystem git repository as a Turtle-formatted BioSchemas [@usesMethodIn:gray2017bioschemas] file.
-- (add something here about the WorkflowHub [@usesDataFrom:carole_goble_2021_4605654] dump provided by Johan and Alban).
+* the workflow data extracted from WorkflowHub and Galaxy, and formatted as well in a BioSchemas format.

 The analysis of the data is performed using SPARQL queries, which are performed using a number of Jupyter notebooks.
 The various results are visualized using python libraries such as matplotlib.